Building more equitable,

 Who We Serve

-We exist to create financial opportunity for small-scale, regenerative farmers and food entrepreneurs who have faced barriers to traditional capital.
+We exist to create financial opportunity for small-scale, regenerative farmers and food entrepreneurs who have faced barriers to vital resources, specifically Black, Indigenous, immigrant, LQBTQIA, female, or low-income business owners.
 Whether this is through discrimination, lack of collateral, or lack of business skills, we work with borrowers of all stripes to build genuine equity into regional foodsheds.

-With access to the right resources, small farms can integrate the efficiency and innovation so lauded by the industrial food sector—without destroying the planet in the process.
+With the right resources, they can integrate the efficiency and innovation so lauded by the industrial food sector, while feeding diverse communities and creating thriving local economies where people want to live—without destroying the planet in the process.